mdbubbpsu/HTML-CSS-Crashcourse/README.md

-Having no real experience in front end programming, I wanted to learn more about it, so this is a intro crashcourse on HTML and CSS from the YouTube tutorial https://bit.ly/3hCwCgT.
+Having no real experience in front end programming, I wanted to learn more about it, so this is an intro HTML/CSS/Javascript project where I work towards creating a digital portfolio of myself.
 I have a lot of learning to do, and I look forward to it.